WHSmith: International

-Canadian operations began in 1950.
+Canadian operations initially began in 1950.
 By 1970, there were 14 stores in Canada.
 They continued until 1989, when they were sold to domestic owners and renamed SmithBooks.
-SmithBooks later merged with Coles, forming Chapters, which retained the Coles and SmithBooks names and locations while also opening new namesake superstores.
-Many SmithBooks locations were eventually closed or converted to Coles; a few locations still retain the name as of 2013.
+The business later merged with Coles, forming Chapters, which retained the Coles and SmithBooks names and locations while also opening new namesake superstores.
+Many SmithBooks locations were eventually closed or converted to Coles; a few locations retained the name as of 2013.

+In 2018, WHSmith re-entered the Canadian and American markets through its acquisition of Airport Electronics Retailer InMotion, followed by Marshall Retail Group in 2019.
+As of 2024, WHSmith owns 320 stores in North America.

 By 1970, WHSmith had one retail store in both Brussels and Paris.
-The company retains one shop on Rue de Rivoli in the centre of Paris, France.
+The company retained one shop on Rue de Rivoli in the centre of Paris, which was sold in 2020 and by 2022 had been re-branded as Smith & Son.
+The branch in Brussels became Waterstones in 1997.

-WHSmith operated shops in the United States from 1985 until 2003, primarily in airports.
-The company acquired Australian and New Zealand subsidiaries in 2001, which were subsequently disposed of, along with those in Hong Kong International Airport (now as Page One) and in Singapore at Changi Airport, in 2004 (now Times Travel under the Times Bookstore banner).
+The company acquired Whitcoulls and Bennetts in New Zealand and Angus & Robertson in Australia in 2001, with plans to convert Whitcoulls to WHSmith.
+By 2004 these operations had been sold, along with those in Hong Kong International Airport (now Page One) and in Singapore at Changi Airport (now Times Travel under the Times Bookstores banner).

 WHSmith restarted its Australian operations in March 2011 following the collapse of Angus & Robertson/Borders who held the naming rights in Australia.
 The first new shop was opened at Melbourne Airport, in the international departures terminal.
-There are now three outlets at Melbourne Airport, three at Southern Cross railway station and one within Melbourne Central.
+Two more outlets opened at Melbourne Airport, three at Southern Cross railway station and one within Melbourne Central.
+The shop at Melbourne Central closed in 2014 and the shop at Southern Cross closed in 2025.

 WHSmith has opened shops in major Indian airports.
-WHSmith is currently in the process of planning 30 kiosk shops in China.
-Currently, WHSmith sponsor the IPL cricket team (Sunrisers Hyderabad) (SRH) in India.
+In 2014, WHSmith began to sponsor the IPL cricket team Sunrisers Hyderabad.

 In October 2008, WHSmith, together with SSP, opened five branches within Copenhagen Airport, and in April 2009, opened a branch in Stockholm-Arlanda Airport.
 In 2009, WHSmith opened two shops in Shannon Airport, County Clare, Ireland.
-A further three shops are operated in Dublin Airport's Terminal Two, which opened in November 2010 and 5 shops in Dublin Airport's Terminal One, which opened in 2013.
-The chain promised when winning this latter contract to hire a full-time Irish book buyer; however, the appointment of an Australian, based in London and not in Dublin, drew adverse criticism.
+A further three shops are operated in Dublin Airport's Terminal Two, which opened in November 2010, and five shops in Dublin Airport's Terminal One, which opened in 2013.
+The chain promised when winning this latter contract to hire a full-time Irish book buyer; however, the appointment of an Australian, based in London and not in Dublin, drew criticism.

 In 2013, it opened an additional four shops at Dublin Airport's Terminal 1.
-Eason's, currently at T1 in Dublin, asked the airport operator to tender for a new contract one year earlier as the retailer blamed a fall in sales on the success of Terminal 2 at Dublin, which carried the majority of long haul traffic and long haul passengers tend to spend more on books.
+Eason's, currently at T1 in Dublin, asked the airport operator to tender for a new contract one year earlier as the retailer blamed a fall in sales on the success of Terminal 2 at Dublin, which carried the majority of long haul traffic; these passengers tend to spend more on books.

 WHSmith opened four branches in Helsinki Airport, Finland in late 2016 and early 2017.

 The company has a shop in Malta International Airport which was opened in 2016 under a franchise agreement with Miller Distributors.

-Controversies

-On 19 June 2009, WHSmith apologised after promoting a book on cellar rapist Josef Fritzl as one of the "Top 50 Books for Dad" as a Father's Day gift.